logpai/loghub-2.0/README.md

 ```
 ├── 2k_dataset/ # the original Loghub-2k datasets
 ├── full_dataset/ # unzip the LogPub into this directory
+│   └── post_process.py # we provide the heuristic roles used in our annotation of templates
 ├── benchmark/
 │   ├── evaluation/
 │   ├── logparser/